LeoMo-27/express-template/README.md

 ```

 ## Extra packages
-I also included some extra packages that I use in my projects, if you remove them feel free to do it!
+I also included some extra packages that I use in my projects, if you want to remove them feel free to do it!
 * [Bcrypt](https://github.com/kelektiv/node.bcrypt.js) to hash user passwords.
 * [Dotenv](https://github.com/motdotla/dotenv) to read .env files.
 * [Eslint](https://eslint.org/) with airbnb configuration, to check code quality.